 “I will give unto thee, and to thy seed after thee…all the land of Canaan, for an everlasting possession…This is my covenant…Every man child among you shall be circumcised.“ (Genesis 17)

-The mark of the new covenant for all nationalities is just as clearly defined as the mark of circumcision.
-We just choose to overlook it because it’s nasty.
+The mark of the new covenant for all nationalities is just as clearly defined as the mark of circumcision for Jewish inheritance of the land.

 Do you recognize how this is the complete opposite of “all the world…worshipped the dragon which gave power unto the beast: and they worshipped the beast”?
 The mark of crucifixion is so abhorrent to human nature that all the enemy has to do is offer a different, much more comfortable way of salvation to make people flock to his gospel.